 Brew Ratio

-The ratio of coffee grounds to water used when brewing, typically expressed as 1:15 to 1:18 for filter coffee.
-The single most important variable for consistent, great-tasting coffee.
+Brew ratio is the proportion of coffee grounds to water when brewing, typically 1:15 to 1:18 for filter coffee (1 g coffee to 15-18 g water) β the single most important variable for consistent, great-tasting coffee.

 The brew ratio is the relationship between the amount of coffee grounds and water you use, expressed as coffee to water by weight.
 It is the single most important variable in coffee brewing, more impactful than grind size, water temperature, or pouring technique.
 Get the ratio right and you are most of the way to a great cup.
 Get it wrong and no amount of technique will save it.